VI. Evaluate Algorithms

 BME AI-Studio Desktop v.2.2.0 only supports BSEC version 2.5.0.1 and newer.
 If you want to use previous BSEC versions, please download a previous version of BME AI-Studio Desktop from the Bosch Sensortec BME688 Software Websiteopen in new window

-The table below shows what BSEC versions are compatible with which parts of the BME688 Ecosystem (BME AI-Studio Desktop, BME AI-Studio Mobile App, Dev Kit Firmware and BME AI-Studio Server).
+The table below shows what BSEC versions are compatible with which parts of the BME688 Ecosystem (BME AI-Studio Desktop, BME AI-Studio Mobile App and Dev Kit Firmware).

 * refers to compatibility with limited functionality